nyl-auster/okcdesign/README.md

   drush okc-theme {yourthemename}
 ```

-Now go to your freshly created subtheme, and run following command to start working
+- Now go to your freshly created subtheme, and run following command to start working
 with scss files :

 ```shell
   grunt
 ```
+- scss folder from your subtheme will contain two interesting files :
+  - app.scss is the main file, including all others scss files. (including _settings.scss file)
+  - _settings.scss file is the file configuring all foundation default values.
+This is where you can configure grid, default colors, font-size and a lot more.
+  - You'll have to create new scss files and import them in app.scss.
+Organize them the way you like.

+Scss files are compiled and compressed in css directory by default, but you may edit Grunfile.js to configure things differently.

 SCSS COMPILATION
 ------------------